-- Providing advice and support to staff on child welfare, safeguarding and child protection matters - Refer children and families who have been identified in need of early intervention or where suspected or known abuse is taking place to Children's Social Care (with consideration to consent) - Risk assessment of children and environments - Act as a point of contact for outside agencies about safeguarding, liaising with the partnership and police where required. - Coordinate safeguarding training for staff and raise awareness in the school community of policies and practice in relation to safeguarding. - Help promote educational outcomes by sharing information about vulnerable learners with relevant staff. - Ensure appropriate safeguarding cover and availability during term time/ any out of hours/out of term activities managed by the school.
+- Providing advice and support to staff on child welfare, safeguarding and child protection matters - Refer children and families who have been identified in need of early intervention or where suspected or known abuse is taking place to Children's Social Care (with consideration to consent) - Risk assessment of children and environments

+Act as a point of contact for outside agencies about safeguarding, liaising with the partnership and police where required, ensuring that there is an appropriate adult present during police investigations.

+- Coordinate safeguarding training for staff, including governors, and raise awareness in the school community of policies and practice in relation to safeguarding. - Help promote educational outcomes by sharing information about vulnerable learners with relevant staff. - Ensure appropriate safeguarding cover and availability during term time/any out of hours/out of term activities managed by the school. - Ensure that safeguarding records (for those students moving schools) are transferred or received from the other school within the definitive timeframe (five working days).

-1.5.4 - Role of the Governing Body
+1.5.4 Role of the Governing Body

-Duties are further outlined in Keeping Children Safe in Education (2021, Part 2)
+Duties are further outlined in Keeping Children Safe in Education (2023, Part 2)